Analysis | NFL midseason awards: Russell Wilson for MVP, plus Super Bowl favorites

 Still, don’t sleep on the Ravens.
 Even though Lamar Jackson isn’t putting up the MVP numbers of last year, Baltimore’s running attack is still potent and its defense is in the top seven in the league.
 It also helps that they finish the season with only four games against teams with winning records.
 If Baltimore can’t catch Pittsburgh in the AFC North, it can still be a force as a wild-card team.

 Tampa Bay can still beat out the Seahawks for the No. 1 seed in the NFC.
 It will be interesting to see what changes after Antonio Brown joins the offense, given how his two most recent stints with other teams ended.
-The Bucs just keep adding talent around Tom Brady, and Tampa Bay entered Monday’s game second only to Seattle at 31.7 points per game.
+The Bucs just keep adding talent around Tom Brady, and Tampa Bay ranks fourth in the NFL in averaging 30.9 points per game.

 Green Bay loses a tiebreaker to the Bucs because of its 28-point loss to them last month.
 Aaron Rodgers is having an MVP-type season and can carry the Packers to the top of the standings, but the run defense is a concern.